-IMPORTANT:
+IMPORTANT

-- DURATION OF THE EXAM: 2h.
-30min.

-- Calculators are NOT allowed.

-- Scrap paper: You may use the last two pages of this exam.
-These last two pages will not be graded.
-Do NOT UNSTAPLE the exam.

-- You must show a valid ID to the professor.

-- Each part of the exam counts 0'5 points.
+- DURATION OF THE EXAM: 2h - $\bullet\,$ Calculators are ${\bf NOT}$ allowed. - Scrap paper: You may use the last two pages of this exam and the space behind this page. - Do NOT UNSTAPLE the exam. - You must show a valid ID to the professor. - Read the exam carefully.
+Each part of the exam counts 1 point.
+Please, check that there are 10 pages in this booklet